-Electrical equipment is a significant cause of accidental fires in factories and warehouses.
+Electrical equipment is a significant cause of accidental fires in premises.
 The main causes are:

-- overheating cables and equipment, e.g. due to overloading circuits, bunched or coiled cables or impaired cooling fans; - incorrect installation or use of equipment; - little or no maintenance and testing of equipment; - damaged or inadequate insulation on cables or wiring; - combustible materials being placed too close to electrical equipment, which may give off heat even when operating normally, or may become hot due to a fault; - arcing or sparking by electrical equipment; - embrittlement and cracking of cable sheathing in cold environments; - bunched cables passing through insulation which can generate excessive heat; and - impaired cooling fans.
+- overheating cables and equipment, e.g. due to overloading circuits; - incorrect installation or use of equipment; - lack of maintenance or testing of equipment; - incorrect fuse rating; - damaged or inadequate insulation on cables or wiring;

+- combustible materials being placed too close to electrical equipment which may give off heat even when operating normally or may become hot due to a fault; - arcing or sparking by electrical equipment; and - embrittlement and cracking of cable sheathing in cold environments.

 All electrical equipment should be installed and maintained in a safe manner by a competent person.
-If portable electrical equipment is used, including items brought into a workplace by staff, then your fire risk assessment should ensure that it is visually inspected and undergoes portable appliance testing ('PAT') at intervals suitable for the type of equipment and its frequency of use (refer to HSE guidance10).
+If portable electrical equipment is used, including items brought into a workplace by employees, then your fire risk assessment should ensure that it is visually inspected and undergoes portable appliance testing ('PAT') at intervals suitable for the type of equipment and its frequency of use (refer to the HSE guidance Maintaining portable and transportable electrical equipment (HSG107)22).
 If you have any doubt about the safety of your electrical installation then you should consult a competent electrician.